-The Man-in-the-Moon spends his days making dreams for the other dark side of the moon.
-The dark side of the moon has grey mountains, not white like the white side of the moon, and half-forgotten things linger there and paths and memories get confused.
-The dark side of the moon is reached from the Man-in-the-Moon’s cellar in his tower, then down secret spiral steps under the mountains to a door in the floor which you have to fall through into the black space in the middle of the moon, and then fly with the wind to the edge of the hole on the other side which leads to a dark valley with dark hills and black clouds.
-The dark side of the moon has dark scenery with a pale sky and is wet, and has black spiders that aren’t as large as the spiders on the white side on the moon but are poisonous, and birds that sing songs that send you to sleep, as well as tiny fireflies and diamond-beetles, and ruby-moths who are hunted by huge eagle-sized owls and vulture-sized crows, and black-velvet bob-owlers (!) who fly in groups in the clouds, as well as shadowy rabbits, and pine trees.
+The Man-in-the-Moon takes Roverandom to visit the dark side of the moon, which is reached via his cellar in the tower, then down secret spiral steps under the mountains to a door in the floor which opens onto the black space in the middle of the moon, and then a traveller uses the wind to fly to the other edge of the black space and to the dark side of the moon.
+The dark side of the moon has dark scenery with a pale sky and is wet, there are grey mountains and dark valleys and dark hills and black clouds, and lingering there are half-forgotten things and confused memories and paths.
+There are also black spiders, which aren’t as large as the spiders on the white side on the moon but are poisonous, and birds who sing songs that send a listener to sleep, as well as tiny fireflies and diamond-beetles, and ruby-moths who are hunted by huge eagle-sized owls and vulture-sized crows, and black-velvet bob-owlers who fly in groups in the clouds, as well as shadowy rabbits, and pine trees.
 No-one has ever seen the dark side of the moon whilst awake.
-Children go there while asleep in their beds on the world, they dance and walk and run in a valley with grey fountains and long lawns, digging and gathering flowers and building tents and houses and chasing butterflies and kicking balls and climbing trees and singing, and there are hidden sentinels that keep them safe in this valley with a cliff of jet around it that the spiders can’t climb, Roverandom and the Man-in-the-Moon toboggan down the cliff when they visit.
-The Man-in-the-Moon makes the dreams for the children who visit there, though some children bring the dreams with them.
-If the Man-in-the-Moon throws the children up in the air while they are in the valley, they don’t fall down again so are given a silver rope by the Man-the-Moon to climb back down.
-When Roverandom visits the dark side of the moon with the Man-in-the-Moon, Little Boy Two is there and recognises Roverandom, he tells the boy all about his adventures, they play together, and the boy reminds Roverandom that he still belongs to him, then the boy vanishes as he has woken up back on the world.
+Children go there while asleep in their beds on the world, they dance and walk and run in a valley there with grey fountains and long lawns, digging and gathering flowers and building tents and houses and chasing butterflies and kicking balls and climbing trees and singing, and there are hidden sentinels who keep the children safe in this valley which has a cliff of jet around it that the spiders can’t climb over to get into the valley.
+The Man-in-the-Moon and Roverandom toboggan down the cliff of jet into the valley.
+The Man-in-the-Moon makes dreams for the children who visit the valley, though he says some children also bring dreams with them.
+The Man-in-the-Moon often throws the children up in the air but they don’t fall down again so he gives them a silver rope to climb back down.
+Little Boy Two is there in the valley and recognises Roverandom, who tells the boy all about his adventures and they play together, and the boy reminds Roverandom that he still belongs to him, but then the boy vanishes as he has woken up back on the world.
+Oh wow, I am just blown away by the imagination of this author, the descriptions of this dark side of the moon is just amazing, whilst being a mix of slightly scary with the poisonous spiders and the other creatures, and comforting as the dreaming children are safe in the valley, and I love them not falling back down when they are in the air and needing a silver rope to climb back down, as you often don’t seem to fall when you’re dreaming.
+And again, I love all the different creatures, especially the black-velvet bob-owlers, what a wonderful name!

 Tales from the Perilous Realm by JRR Tolkien available on Amazon